plut/ConstructiveGeometry.jl/docs/src/meshing.md

 of a circle to be a multiple of a defined value
 (by rounding up, if needed, to a multiple of `symmetry`).

-# Mesh type for 2d objects
+# Mesh types and orientation

+## Two-dimensional shapes

-2d objects are represented as the exclusive union (XOR) of simple-loop polygons.
+Two-dimensional objects are represented as the exclusive union (XOR) of simple-loop polygons (using even-odd rule).

-# Mesh type for 3d objects
+Internally, direct loops (counter-clockwise) represent polygons, and retrograde loops (clockwise) represent holes.

+## Three-dimensional volumes

-3d objects are represented as a triangle mesh, in a way compatible with LibIGL's functions.
+Three-dimensional objects are represented as a triangle mesh, in a way compatible with LibIGL's functions.
+The triangles are oriented so that their normal vector points outside the volume of the object.